Cardinals vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the underdog in eight of their past 10 games and have gone 5-3 in those contests.
+- In nine games as the underdog over the last 10 matchups, the Cardinals have a record of 5-4.

-- In their last 10 matchups with a total posted by oddsmakers, the Cardinals and their opponents are 6-4-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by oddsmakers, the Cardinals and their foes are 6-4-0 when it comes to hitting the over.

-- The Cardinals have gone 1-1-0 against the runline over their past 10 contests (two of those games had a spread listed by oddsmakers).
+- The Cardinals have a 1-1-0 record against the spread over their previous 10 matchups (oddsmakers set runlines in two of those games).

 Cardinals Betting Records & Stats

-- In 10 games with a line this season, the Cardinals have a mark of 2-8-0 against the spread.
+- The Cardinals have posted a record of 2-8-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!